maikeriva/privategooglecalendars/readme.txt

 == Changelog ==

+= 20191211 =
+* Hidepassed and hidefuture accept number of days as well
+* Loading spinner active after timeout, so it's not visible immediately

 = 20191210 =
 * Moment timezone plugin - you can now set the timezone for each calendar; by default local times are displayed